Prayer wheel: Origins and history

 The first prayer wheels, which are driven by wind, have been used in Tibet and China since the fourth century.
 The concept of the prayer wheel is a physical manifestation of the phrase "turning the wheel of Dharma", which describes the way in which the Buddha taught.

 Historians, such as Ferdinand D. Lessing, have argued that the prayer wheels developed from Chinese revolving bookcases (轉輪藏 (zhuàn lún zàng)), popular among Buddhist monasteries.

 According to the Tibetan tradition, the prayer wheel lineage traces back to the famous Indian master, Nagarjuna.
 Tibetan texts also say that the practice was taught by the Indian Buddhist masters Tilopa and Naropa as well as the Tibetan masters Marpa and Milarepa.
 Kawaguchi mentions in his book that the prayer wheel originated in the Mani Lhakhang where Je Tsongkhapa invented it.

 Prayer wheels originated from ‘The School of Shakyamuni sutra, volume 3 – pagoda and temple’ which states that:

-Another theory, which seems more plausible, is that rotating mantras relate to numerous yogic or Tantric practices whereby the Tantric practitioner visualizes the mantra revolving around his or her nadis and especially around the meridian chakras such as the heart and crown.
+Another theory is that rotating mantras relate to numerous yogic or Tantric practices whereby the Tantric practitioner visualizes the mantra revolving around his or her nadis and especially around the meridian chakras such as the heart and crown.
 The prayer wheels are a visual aid for developing the capacity for these types of Tantric visualizations.